 When and Why to Take Antibiotics

-The misuse of antibiotics has led to medication-resistant germs — here’s what you can do to help
+The overuse and misuse of antibiotics has led to antibiotic-resistant germs — here’s what you can do to help.

 Since 1928, when Sir Alexander Fleming discovered penicillin, antibiotics have saved millions of lives.
-Also known as antimicrobials, these powerful drugs target the bacteria that cause infectious diseases.
+These powerful drugs target and kill bacteria, which is why antibiotics can be used to treat infections caused by bacteria.

 Did you know?

-- Most patients who receive antibiotics — some 80 percent — are outpatients who’ve visited doctor’s offices, urgent care clinics or emergency departments for an illness.
-However, 30 percent of these patients did not need antibiotics.
+- Eighty percent of all antibiotic use occurs in outpatients.
+This includes patients who have visited doctor’s offices, urgent care clinics or emergency departments for an illness.
+And importantly, 30 percent of these patients did not need antibiotics.

-- Studies have found that 50 percent of outpatients who’re taking antibiotics for respiratory infections don’t need them.
-That’s because viruses — not bacteria — cause many respiratory diseases like the cold or flu.
-Antibiotic medicines won’t help you feel better.
+- Studies have found that 50 percent of outpatients who are taking antibiotics for respiratory infections don’t need them.
+That’s because viruses — not bacteria — cause many respiratory infections like the cold or flu.
+Antibiotic medicines won’t help you feel better if you have a virus.

-- Reactions to antibiotics are among the three drug classifications that most often lead to emergency room visits and the leading cause of medication-related of ER visits for children.
+- Reactions to antibiotics are among the most common drugs that cause emergency room visits and are the leading cause of medication-related emergency department visits for children.

 Why should you care?

-- The Centers for Disease Control and Prevention (CDC) estimates that drug-resistant bacteria cause two million illnesses and about 23,000 deaths each year in the United States alone.
+- The Centers for Disease Control and Prevention (CDC) estimates that antibiotic-resistant bacteria cause two million illnesses and about 23,000 deaths each year in the United States alone.

 - Resistance to antibiotics is one of the most serious public health problems in the United States.

-- You won’t get any better if a virus is causing your illness.
+- You won’t get any better by taking an antibiotic if a virus is causing your illness.
 What’s more, you could experience side effects from antibiotics.

 - Over-the-counter medications might control your symptoms more effectively.